ozone-his/ozone-docker-compose/readme/manual-setup.md

 ```

 #### Activate demo data generation
+In waiting for all demo data to be managed through its own separate microservice we manually add an EIP route that takes care of generating demo data (and for now only OpenMRS demo data).

+This disables OpenMRS' default behaviour and adds the route:
 ```bash
 find $OPENMRS_CONFIG_PATH/globalproperties -type f -name "globalproperties_core-demo.xml" -exec sed -i '' -e "s|<value>.*[0-9]*.*</value>|<value>0</value>|" {} \;